a-recknagel/stenotype/TOOLING.rst

 Documentation
 ~~~~~~~~~~~~~
 We use sphinx_ to build the project's documentation.
-This includes all rst
+This includes all ReST
 documents in ``docs/``, plus autodocs generated from the source code's
 docstrings.
 It is build as static html by default in order to be easy to pick
 up by servers: